matthew-buglass/echo_sounding_simulator/README.md

 ![sampled map](./readme_imgs/sampled_search_map.png)

 ### Emitter Type
 This declares how you want your sampled data to be emitted.
-The options are `csv`, `tsv`, or `endpoint`.
+The options are `csv`, `tsv`, or `endpoint`, but by default the data will be printed to console.

 #### CSV
 The csv format will emit each datapoint as `x,y,z` coordinates into a csv file.
 The location is specified after the